dataScienceLoather88/A-Pacman-Remake-With-Less-Features-Than-The-Original-/README.md

-An attempt at remaking pacman for my object oriented programming course.
+My attempt at remaking pacman for my object oriented programming course.

 Cover art by me.